kjeiun/amuse/README.md

 Set `YOUR_DATASET_DIR` in the script to the root directory used by the FineWeb-100B loader.

-See [`src/lm/README.md`](src/lm/README.md) for language-model-specific optimizer and parameter grouping details.

-### Image Classification
-Run AMUSE on CIFAR-10:
+For image classification, run AMUSE on CIFAR-10 with:

 ```bash
 bash scripts/image/cifar10/amuse.sh
 ```

-Other image experiments are available in:
+Other image experiments are available through:

 ```bash
 bash scripts/image/cifar100/amuse.sh
 bash scripts/image/svhn/amuse.sh
 bash scripts/image/imagenet/amuse.sh
 ```

 For ImageNet, set `YOUR_DATASET_DIR` in the corresponding script.

-See [`src/image/README.md`](src/image/README.md) for image-classification-specific optimizer and parameter grouping details.
+See [`src/lm/README.md`](src/lm/README.md) and [`src/image/README.md`](src/image/README.md) for task-specific optimizer and parameter grouping details.